 Interest rates in Estonia continued to follow key rates set by the ECB.
 In September 2014, the ECB slashed the key rate by 10 basis points to a record low of 0.05%, the second rate cut for the year.
 The key rate remained unchanged until March 2016 when the ECB decided to cut it to zero to revive the economy and fend off deflation.

-In March 2015, the average interest rate for housing loans dropped to 2.2% from 2.55% a year earlier.
+Despite this, the average interest rate for housing loans increased slightly to 2.24% in March 2016 from 2.2% a year earlier, according to Statistics Estonia.

-Gross rental yields from apartments in Tallinn are poor to moderate, ranging from 4.28% to 6.05%, according to Global Property Guide research conducted in July 2015.
+Gross rental yields from apartments in Tallinn are moderate, ranging from 5.3% to 6.3%, according to Global Property Guide research conducted in July 2015.
 This was supported by Ober Haus, which showed that gross rental yields of apartments in Tallinn in 2015 stood from 5% to 6%, depending on location.

 Smaller apartments tend to earn higher rental returns.
-A 45 sq. m. apartment has moderate to good rental yields at 6.05%, whereas a 120 sq. m. apartment earns poorer rental yields at 4.28%.
+A 40 sq. m. apartment has moderate to good rental yields at 6.3%, whereas a 120 sq. m. apartment earns somewhat poorer rental yields at 5.3%.

 From 2000 to 2006, Estonia’s economy expanded by an average of 8% annually, including resounding 10.4% GDP growth in 2006, and 9.5% growth in 2005.
 In 2007, GDP growth was 7.9%, one of the highest growth rates in the EU.
 Unemployment fell from 13% in 2000, to just 4.6% in 2007.